vishalsund/vishalsund.github.io/public/essays/an-intro-to-brain-computer-interfaces.md

 # an intro to brain computer interfaces

+*Published 07.15.2025*

 One summer break in 5th grade, I vividly remember being terrified to go to the doctor; not only for the taste of medicine, but because I was worried the doctor would listen to my heartbeat and find out that I liked a girl from my school.

 Technology and my understanding of doctors have come a far way since then, but still mind-reading feels more of a sci-fi enthusiast pipe dream rather than a developing technology on the horizon.
-But seeing companies like Neuralink, Blackrock Neurotech, Starfish Neuroscience, and OTHER COMPANY create products that allow people to use their minds to control prosthetic limbs; research done at CNBI and Hamilton Lab on THIS and THAT, shows that maybe this pipe-dream isn't so far away.
+But seeing research labs and companies enable people with neurodegenerative diseases or paralysis to control prosthetics, and even play videogames with their mind, makes this pipe-dream seem not too far away.

 ## brain computer interfaces

 Brain-Computer interfaces or bci's are what enable this kind of technological breakthrough.
-This article explains them quite well.

 ![Image of BCI](../img/an-intro-to-bci/bci-image.jpg)
 *Credit: CNBI Lab, The University of Texas at Austin*